 “Social networking sites have added a new factor to the “friends of friends” equation.
-By providing information about yourself and using blogs, chat rooms, email, or instant messaging, you can communicate, either within a limited community, or with the world at large.
-But while the sites can increase your circle of friends, they also can increase your exposure to people who have less-than-friendly intentions."
-(From ftc.gov Safety Tips for Tweens and Teens read more)
+By providing information/photos about yourself, using blogs, chat rooms, email, or instant messaging, you can communicate, either within a limited community, or with the world at large.
+But while the sites can increase your circle of friends, they also can increase your exposure to people who have less-than-friendly intentions.”

 Social Networking staysafeonline.org